Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/ObjectCreationMPJ.md

           console.log('Is mark a cat?',cat.isPrototypeOf(mark)) //true
 ```
-/*Why does the Object.create even exist---> Because Object.create is more natural to the prototype model than new.
+Why does the Object.create even exist?
+Because Object.create is more natural to the prototype model than new.
 Object.create () does creation of object and prototype setting in a single go.
 In a real life application prefer using Object.create() over setPrototype.Coz messing around with prototypes directly is a bad idea and also setPrototypeOf is bad
-in terms of performance*/
+in terms of performance
-/*IMPLEMENT YOUR OWN Object.create()*/
+## IMPLEMENT YOUR OWN Object.create()

 function objectCreate(proto,props){
  const obj={};
  Object.setPrototypeOf(obj,proto);